xuankimtran/docs-1/pages/katalon-studio/docs/search.md

 ## The search bar

 Another way to search for test artifacts is to type in the search bar located at the top of the **Test Explorer** section.
-You can type in a specific keyword, or follow this syntax: `id=(Your_Test_Case_ID)`.
+You can type in a specific keyword or follow this syntax: `id=(Your_Test_Case_ID)`.
 For example:

 `id=(Test Cases/Common Test Cases)`